HubSpot Sales vs. Marketing Emails - Which to use? ✉️

 Are you fostering a relationship with a lead?
 Or are you helping your prospective client make a final decision?

 Let's Start with Marketing Emails...

-In general, a marketing email can be nurturing, educational, informative, or promotional.
-Marketing emails include welcome sequences, holiday campaigns, browse abandonment flows… You get the gist of it.
+A marketing email may consist of a wide array of things, but in general, they are nurturing, educational, informative, or promotional.
+Marketing emails include welcome sequences, holiday campaigns, browse abandonment flows… You get the gist of it!

 Now, About Sales Emails...

 If you are helping a prospective client make a final decision, you need to be sending sales emails.

 A sales email is a highly personalized communication between a sales rep and a lead or prospect.
 Sales emails are meant to seal the deal with a prospective client.

 Sales emails are generally the result of a prospect getting qualified as "sales-ready."
 This means they seem to be a match when it comes to wether or not you should work together.
 They see the value in working with you, and you know that you can help them and are a good fit to solve their problems.

 These emails are meant to be tailored to the existing contacts and potential deal they will bring in.
 While you can use an existing template, they should be highly personalized so that the prospect knows you care and are trustworthy.

 These emails go directly to the prospect's inbox, and you can enroll the contact in a sequence that can trigger follow-ups.
 If you have HubSpot Sales Enterprise, you'll be able to auto-enroll contacts into sequences with workflow triggers!